KIwabuchi/cmake-fetch-boost/README.md

 make

 # Use an already and compressed Boost source directory with CMake support.
+# This mode copies only the files needed to all the Boost components this project depends on.
 wget https://github.com/boostorg/boost/releases/download/boost-1.88.0/boost-1.88.0-cmake.tar.gz
 tar xvf boost_1_88_0.tar.gz
 cmake ../ -DBOOST_SOURCE_DIR=boost_1_88_0